Albert Williamson was a clerk and a commission agent. He lived at 2042 Beach Avenue in 1910.

 Elizabeth Alice Williamson was born on January 8, 1914.

 On September 5, 1937, she married Russell Daniel Agnew Bisson.
 He was born on January 24, 1907, in Rossland, British Columbia.
-His father was Oswald Bisson; his mother was Georgina May Agnew.
+His parents were Oswald Bisson and Georgina May Agnew.

 Russell became a physician.
 He died in Vancouver on January 17, 1982.